 1) Select a History entry, and specify a port to be monitored.

 Index Displays the index of History entries.
 The switch supports up to 12 History entries.
-Port Specify a port to be monitored.
+Port Specify a port in 1/0/1 format to be monitored.

 2) Set the sample interval and the maximum buckets of History entries.